amphp/http-client/README.md

 ### EPILOGUE

-The idea of using someone else's code as the basis for your application is often inherently distasteful.
-Many of us are drawn to programming because it affords us the opportunity to do something better or faster than what other people have done.
-We didn't sign up, text-editor in hand, just so we could copy and paste Martin Fowler's or Douglas Crockford's or Fabien Potencier's work.
-At the same time, we have to balance our competitive egos with the knowledge that time is a scarce resource and sometimes the wheel just doesn't require reinventing.
-Artax attempts to address many of the standard, repetitive boilerplate machinations of enterprise-level PHP applications without the bloat and myriad dependencies packaged with many modern frameworks.

 If you don't have much experience developing PHP applications, this may not be the right tool for you.
 There is no built-in MVC structure, though it should be trivial to implement an evented MVC application on top of the Artax-Core